ICT Help Desk serves as our point of contact for all operational issues and general queries.

 You will start with a variety of typical post-secondary courses (communication skills, math, physics, etc) and an introduction to Naval Architecture (NARC 1103 – Ships & Shipping).

-Next you will learn how to use AutoCAD, Rhino3D and other design tools and begin studying hull form, ship structural geometry, and stability.
+Next you will learn how to use AutoCAD, Rhino3D and other design tools, and begin studying hull form, ship structural geometry, and stability.
 Ship strength, construction practice, outfitting, machinery, and rules and regulations are taught in the second year of the program.
 Finally, you will learn about ship design by designing a vessel of your choice in the final year of the program.

 Yes.
 There is an offshore structures course in which you will learn about the offshore oil industry and the design and operation of many types of offshore oil platforms and sub-sea pipelines and equipment.

-You will also take courses in small craft design, in which you learn how to design small, high speed craft and particularly the design of composite structures and how small composite vessels are constructed.
+You will also take course in small craft design, in which you learn how to design small, high speed craft and particularly the design of composite structures and how small composite vessels are constructed.

 While employment rates can vary by program and industry sector, graduates of the Naval Architecture program continue to be in high demand all over North America.
 Graduating students typically have accepted job offers prior to graduation.
 Some students continue their studies and complete a Bachelors Degree in Technology (BTech) or a Bachelors Degree in Maritime Studies (BMS).